CARE & MAINTENANCE

 These whole timber clubs benefit more by keeping them protected with a coat of oil when needed.
 You may simply apply straight to the wood.
 However, if they feel rough to the touch, use a fine sand paper (240+ grit) to make smooth before applying the oil.

 • DANISH OIL – apply once or twice a year.
 Don’t over apply and wipe in the direction of the grain with a dry cloth.
+Whipe off any excess with a dry cloth.
 Allow to dry overnight before using again.

 FINE CRACK REPAIRS

 If hairline cracks appear, they can be easily resolved.
-I use Gorilla Superglue Gel.
+I use Gorilla Superglue Gel (can be found in many hardware stores or online).
 This is thick enough to stabilise as well as fill the crack.
 It may need one or two applications.
 Let it dry for 10 mins or so before either sanding or preferably skimming off any raised areas with a sharp knife.
 Then, refinish by applying either Danish oil or neem/castor oil (whichever was used originaly).

 - Hairline cracks up to 0.5mm wide.